How to hard reset your iPhone

 Is it good to hard reset your iPhone?

-A hard reset can be beneficial to your iPhone if you need to resolve software issues.
+It's good to hard resete your iPhone as it can be beneficial to your iPhone if you need to resolve software issues.
 However, it's better to simply restart your phone.
 And only if this method doesn't work, perform a hard reset.

 Does a hard reset delete everything on the iPhone?

-No, a hard reset won't erase everything on your iPhone.
+Hard reset won't delete everything on your iPhone.
 Just be aware that if you were working on a project, the hard reset will likely erase any unsaved data.

 What to do if my iPhone keeps freezing?